Parenting as a Resident

 Both Children’s Hospital and Boston Medical Center have extensive lactation resources, including dedicated RN lactation consultants and multiple comfortable, quiet areas in which mothers can pump in private.
 Pumps and associated accessories can also be purchased from the hospital at a discount.

-- Children’s Hospital Child Care Center – Children’s Hospital has an excellent affiliated day-care center, that is available to Categorical track residents (though there is usually a waiting list).
+- Children’s Hospital Child Care Center – Children’s Hospital has an excellent affiliated day-care center, that is available to Categorical track residents (though there is a long waiting list).
 It is is directed by Donna Warner and is located 21 Autumn Street, just a short walk from Children’s Hospital.
 It is open year round on weekdays from 6:30 AM to 6:00 PM.
 Phone: (617) 355-6006.

 - Bright Horizons Family Center at Landmark – The center is located at 401 Park Drive, 4th Floor West, Boston, MA 02215, only a few blocks from the medical area, is open weekdays from 6:30 AM to 6:30 PM and serves children from infancy to preschool.
 Phone: (617) 450-0790.
 The hospital has a contractual relationship that reserves 20 slots for BCH employees.

 - The LMA Family Childcare Network – a network of licensed family childcare providers who provide childcare in their homes for families who work in the Longwood Medical area.
 Network Family Childcare Providers with varying vacancies are in the following towns: Brookline, Roxbury, Milton, Hyde Park, Needham, and Dorchester.
 Contact Nina Dickerman, Director, Family Child Care Institutional Services Nurtury, directly at (617) 695-0700 x244 or firstname.lastname@example.org.
 Nina can also direct you regarding the Bromley Heath Center in Jamaica Plain, as well as other Nurtury owned centers.